 You can also use the Google Map field to autofill the Address field.

 Congratulations!
-You now know how to use the Google Map field on your WordPress forms.
+You now know how to use the Google Maps form field on your WordPress forms.
 Next, you may want to learn more about other weForms form field types that are available for use within your forms.